Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 Must-haves of a vacuum for pet hair

 So, we’ve made it through all the different types of vacuum for pet hair, now what about inside each of those categories?
-How do we know which is best!
+How do you know which is best!

 Let’s take a look at some of the must-haves for a pet hair vacuum no matter what type.